Bali is an incredibly popular family holiday destination and for many years we had thought that Bali with Kids was not for travellers like us…

 To answer the question: How travel to Bali with Kids – and not stay in an expensive resort for a week – this is our guide!

 We started out in Tuban (which we loved), to Nusa Dua (which wasn’t our cup of tea), to a place halfway between Singaraja and Lovina (our favourite), to Munduk, then Ubud, and finishing up with a splurge hotel in Taro.
-Still to come for us:

 Our reflections on How to travel to Bali with Kids, see some of the culture and try to stick to a budget.
 Bali is what you make of it.
 There is something for everyone.
 There is also a billion blogs out there offering stories and advice.
 If you are an experienced traveller go with your gut instinct.
 Bali is easier than most places you have travelled to; and there are more options.

 Just because there is a lot of information on the internet recommending resorts in ‘Bali for Kids’ it doesn’t have to be like that.
 There are lots of great little hotels, which are much more affordable.
 (They probably don’t have a kids club or babysitters – but if you want you can organise that when you get there.)

 The caveat to this is – the cleanliness of the pool.
 Oh, actually, that the place must have a pool and secondly, because the kids tend to swallow a lot of water, it’s important that the pool is clean.
 We checked out of one hotel after a day because of a dirty pool.